Find me on Substack »

 And exist they do — grass skippers all around us.
 Kind of like grass.
 My home state of Vermont, by no means a bastion of butterfly biodiversity, has nearly two dozen grass skipper species, none of them bigger than a postage stamp, and yet many of them identifiable by the patterns on the undersides of their hind wings, which they display folded up above their stocky bodies.
 But only if they sit still and strike that pose for us — rather than darting around to the chagrin of novice butterflyers, who might have previously passed them off as moths.
 (Well, butterflies are basically moths, but that’s a different story.)

-Which brings us to the Mulberrywing, whose underwing pattern resembles a yellow airplane.
+Which brings us to the Mulberrywing (in the banner image above), whose underwing pattern resembles a yellow airplane.
 For nearly two hours last week, while on assignment in Maine, I sat beside a lone Swamp Milkweed plant in a sedgy wetland and waited for Mulberrywings.
 While Northern Broken-Dashes, Black Dashes and other skippers darted to and fro, fast and blurry, I could immediately recognize the Mulberrywings in flight.
 That’s because Mulberrywings in flight are among the most endearing of all butterflies.
 And I mean endearing in its literal translation: inspiring love or affection.

 Mulberrywings float among the sedges, flapping hard and fast without getting very far for their efforts.
 They drift around like fledgling songbirds — clumsy and wayward on the wing and often oblivious to the likes of you standing there watching … and usually smiling.
 Mulberrywings are like our 10-year-old kids playing ice hockey: cute in their inefficient determination.
 As they waft among the sedges, I often find myself rooting for Mulberrywings, cheering them on toward their appointed destinations.